 Towns and cities can be pretty busy places in Italy, and the roads are the same.
 For this reason, many locals (and some tourists) like to use motorbikes and scooters to get around.

-They're able move quickly through the streets thanks to their ability to slip in between traffic, so keep an eye on both your wing mirrors.
-They dive in and out of lanes at will and aren't scared to undertake at any given opportunity.
+They're able to move quickly through the streets thanks to their ability to slip in between traffic, so keep an eye on both of your wing mirrors.
+Motorists often dive in and out of lanes at will and aren't scared to undertake at any given opportunity.

 You really need to keep your wits about you to avoid a collision.